 Telephone: 01752 700600

 Our vets rota the “on call” between them and there is always a veterinary surgeon available 24/7 in the case of a genuine emergency.
-We also have facilities for nurses and/or vets to stay onsite if your pet needs overnight hospitalisation.
+Our nurses and/or vets are able to stay onsite to provide your pet with overnight emergency care and treatments whilst hospitalised.
 House visits may be possible for our registered clients; however this will always be at the discretion and availability of our on duty vet.

 This out of hours service is primarily for the use of our registered* clients and their pets.
 We can see unregistered clients out of hours but it is recommended where possible to visit your registered veterinary clinic.